Code-Institute-Submissions/Milestone-Project-37/README.md

 This website is for the owners of the company with a strong focus on providing information and insight for the user.
 The website is designed for the user to understand what the purpose of the company is, who and how it works and what it does.

-In a test of the website, users found the site to be clean, clear and easy to navigate.
+In a test of the website, users (from SLACK Code Institute Peer-review channel and professionals within my school workplace) found the site to be clean, clear and easy to navigate.

-----------------"USER STORIES".  for use of website and form and purpose
+When tested through W3 validator, Goolge Mobile Friendly-Test, W3 CSS validator and W3 HTML Validator only one error appeared.

-As a user type, I want to perform an action, so that I can achieve a goal.
+W3 HTML validator:
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+            Illegal character ('|') in google font Stylesheet.

-Features
+This however did not demonstrate any issues with the website's UX.

 The website can be divided into 4 main areas, each containing a variable amount of pages.
 These are:

 Introduction Page (index)